Supershift/Sushi.MediaKiwi2/docs/FrontEnd/Components/MkTable/TableEmptyState.md

 # Table empty state

 MkTable empty state will use the global emptyState option from the MediakiwiVueOptions.
-Their are 2 variant, default and filter.
-The filter variant will only be shown when the users uses the filters and the table yields no results.
+There are 2 variants: default and filter.
+The filter variant will only be shown when the user uses the filters and the table yields no results.

 ## Customization